Xiaoyu-Xing/youtube-algorithmic-bias/README.md

 # Uncover YouTube Algorithmic Bias
+This is a research project under Prof. Nithyanand at the University of Iowa, check group page for research outline：https://sparta.cs.uiowa.edu/

 ## Generic Research Method:
 To uncover the algorithmic biases exhibited by the YouTube content ranking and recommendation algorithms.
 First creating profiles for insterested groups, then train these profiles by viewing a number of pre-selected videos with the idea of giving the YouTube algorithm a strong indication of such profile.
 Then the tests are done by give profiles a keyword or a seed link, to observe and study how YouTube would rand and recommend contents.